sheos-org/eos21/README.md

-# EOS21 Protocol ✌🏻☝🏼
+# EOSIO21 Protocol ✌🏻☝🏼
-Teleport your ERC20 tokens to EOS.
+Teleport your ERC20 tokens to EOS (or any EOSIO sidechain or fork - such as WAX, TELOS, or BOS).

 [中文版](README-CH.MD)

 ## Summary

-EOS21 is a protocol to enable cross-chain ⛓ token movement between ETH and EOS.
+EOSIO21 is a protocol to enable cross-chain ⛓ token movement between ETH and EOS.

-* ETH (ERC20)  --> EOS21 --> EOS (tokens)
+* ETH (ERC20)  --> EOS21 --> Any EOSIO Chain (tokens)

 The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains.